-- 1 Go to https://customers.sagenorthamerica.com and log on. - 2 From the Activation Codes menu, click Details. - 3 In the Product Details grid, in the Application column, look for Intelligence Report Mgr.
+- Log on to the Sage Customer Portal. - 2.
+On the Activation Codes menu, click Details. - 3.
+In the Product Details grid, in the Application column, look for Intelligence Report Mgr.
 Your serial number is in the Unlocking Key column.

 The serial number is case-sensitive.
-All special characters must be copied or typed into the License Manger screen exactly as it appears in the Product Details grid.
+All special characters must be copied or typed into the LicenseManger window exactly as they appear in the Product Details grid.